maithili-k/uva-rdm-jan-2024/2-data-creation-and-analysis/lisa-researchdrive-exercise.md

 ````

 > **_Food for thought:_**
 > * When looking at the results, what do you notice?
-How would you change the jobscript to get ridt of the noise?
+How would you change the jobscript to get rid of the noise?
 Would you use bash or change to a completely different implementation?
 > * Downloading and uploading results is a manual process in our current workflow.
 Is it possible to do this as part of the job?
 Why would or wouldn't you do this?

 ## 5. Share the results
-Research is mostly a collaborative effort.
+Fix this part here - Research is mostly a collaborative effort.
 This means that once you ran your analysis you want to share the results with other collaborators.
 Start with uploding your result to your projectfolder on Research Drive:

 ```
 rclone copy result/result-XXXXXXXXX.txt "RD:Demo XX (Projectfolder)"